stephentgrammer/qcew_msa_project/README.md

 * If you find any requirements to be ambiguous, go with your best guess and document your decision.
 We are not intentionally being ambiguous, but we do want to evaluate your persistence in the face of roadblocks.
-* If you reach twenty hours of work on the project, take note of where you are and what you were planning to do next, and submit your work in progress.
+* If you reach eight hours of work on the project, take note of where you are and what you were planning to do next, and submit your work in progress.
+You may also work up to twenty hours if you plan to complete both sections.

 # Submission Process